Your Baby at 35 Weeks Pregnant

 Got iron?
 Your baby builds up iron stores by absorbing this crucial mineral from your body, so load up on iron-rich foods in this final trimester.
 The majority of the absorption takes place in the final months before delivery.

 Heads or tails.
 The head-down, or vertex, position is ideal for birth.
-If something other than the head appears first, the delivery is called a breech birth.
+Labor goes more smoothly when the baby's head, the largest body part, comes through the birth canal first.
+If the baby's bottom appears first, the delivery is called a breech birth.
 Amazingly, despite the tight quarters in your uterus, your little acrobat may turn several more times before she's born.

 Your Pregnancy at 35 Weeks

 Cesareans in brief.
 A Cesarean birth is one in which the baby is delivered through a surgical incision in the mother's uterus.
 Odds are that you won't have the procedure, but it's good to be informed.
-Ask your doctor which circumstances he or she believes call for a Cesarean, and how he or she would perform one (the procedure may vary slightly, depending on the physician).
+Ask your doctor which circumstances he or she believes call for a Cesarean, and when he or she would perform the procedure.